Skip to main content

 Next steps

-Next steps involve a regional approach working alongside other local authorities and mana whenua in the region and include the Central Government to ensure we have a consistent approach to adaptation.
-This will be fed into the Regional Growth Framework and the initial stage involves assessing the impacts, to then develop a regional adaptation plan.
+In addition, a regional approach will be undertaken, collaborating with other local authorities, mana whenua, and the Central Government to ensure a consistent adaptation strategy.
+This will be integrated into the Regional Growth Framework.
+The initial stage involves assessing the impacts to develop a regional adaptation plan.

 What the Government is doing to support adaptation

-Progress is also underway on the National Adaptation Plan, which is a response to the National Climate Change Risk Assessment.
+The National Adaptation Plan sets out how Aotearoa New Zealand can adapt to the impacts of climate change, and is a response to the National Climate Change Risk Assessment.
 The legislation and the plan will be key to providing local authorities with the powers and guidance necessary to ensure a robust response.

 Visit the Ministry for the Environment website to find out more about climate change adaptation at the national level.